 Regional Vice President, Commercial and Industrial

-As regional vice president, Mr. Dorris is well-versed in all phases of electrical construction for various commercial and industrial facilities and has managed contracts over $30M.
+As regional vice president, Mr. Dorris is well-versed in all phases of electrical construction for various commercial and industrial facilities.
 He is responsible for the oversight, supervision, and accountability of Sturgeon Electric’s operations in Arizona, Oregon, and Washington.
 As part of his duties, Mr. Dorris oversees the preconstruction services in his districts which provides conceptual budgeting, alternate system review, life cycle system analysis, cost, and constructability review services to our clients.

 He has successfully supervised teams of over 75 to meet milestones and deliver projects on time, on budget, and on value.
 He is knowledgeable in Integrated Lean Principles of Design (ILPD) and has experience implementing these concepts in various projects in his district.